 Hi!
 I’m Scott B. Weingart (@scott_bot), a historian, data enthusiast, and occasional circus performer.

-My day job as Digital Humanities Specialist at Carnegie Mellon University keeps me pretty busy, which is why I’m still not done with my Ph.D. at Indiana University, where I study informatics and the history of science under the wise and patient Katy Börner.
+My day job as Program Director of Digital Humanities at Carnegie Mellon University Libraries keeps me pretty busy, which is why I’m still not done with my Ph.D. at Indiana University, where I study informatics and the history of science under the wise and patient Katy Börner.
 My dissertation, The Networked Structure of Early Modern Science (1500-1800), shows how correspondence networks and scholarly institutions co-evolved into an incredibly efficient machinery for scientific coordination and discovery.
 Shawn Graham, Ian Milligan, and I recently published a book, Exploring Big Historical Data: The Historian’s Macroscope.

 You can find me actively blogging, tweeting, traveling, reading books, reading articles, and publishing research.
 If you want to get in touch, email me, since I rarely check facebook, google+, or linkedin.